TinkerHack/TheToolbox/Make.com/SpotifyNowPlayingToBlueskyListigePlaylists/README.md

 ## How It Works

-Here's a visual representation of the automation flow:

 You can see a live example of this automation running every four hours on our showcase profile: [TinkerHack on Bluesky](https://bsky.app/profile/tinkerhack.bsky.social).

 ## Make.com Free Plan Information